The Wanderers (1979)

 Richie (Wahl), Joey (Friedrich) and Turkey (Rosenberg) are three friends that are part of the Wanderers, an Italian gang in the Bronx of 1963.
 Richie loves Despie Galasso (Kalem) and wants to take their relationship to the next level.
 She faces the quandary of many young girls of the time.
 While Richie tries to talk Despie into going all the way in the den of her home, Turkey runs into Joey in the street.
 Pragmatic Turkey is planning for the future; after graduation, he plans to join the Fordham Baldies, a menacing gang of older guys who shave their heads so their hair won’t get in their eyes when they fight.

 When Joey sees that Turkey has already shaved his head in anticipation of joining the gang, he is enraged by the betrayal.
-The two run into the Baldies in the street and have words and the shaved head bruisers give chase while Joey and Turkey light out.
+The two meet the Baldies on the corner and have words and the shaved head bruisers give chase while Joey and Turkey light out.
 While they run, they whistle the Wanderers’ signal for trouble.
 Richie hears the call and leaves Despie laying on the couch.
 The Baldies catch the Wanderers and are about to lay the boots to them when mystery man Perry (Ganios) shows up.
 The leader of the Baldies, Terror (van Lidth), sizes up the substantial Perry and backs down.
 Terror’s girl, Peewee (Manz), tells the Italians they better watch it next time.

 Joey learns that Perry lives in the apartment across the hall.
 While the two are returning home one day, they stumble on Joey’s father, Emilio (Andrews) leaving Perry’s apartment after an assignation with Perry’s mother.
 The next day at school, Joey introduces Perry – recently arrived from Newark – around to the guys.
 They all want Perry to join the Wanderers but he at first plays it cool.
 In class, Mr. Sharp (Avery) tries to mark Brotherhood Week by talking some “straight talk” about the various ethnicities in the class.
 Unfortunately, his efforts result in a brawl.
 Richie and Clinton Stitch (Wright), the leader of the toughest black gang at school, the Del Bombers, arrange a rumble.
 Both Richie and Clinton canvass the other gangs at the school to join them.
 Richie approaches the mysterious Wongs, “27 guys all named Wong”, but leader Teddy Wong won’t commit.